shapeshifter/shapeshifter-specification/docs/appendix/message-transport-mechanism.md

     Absent DNSSEC authentication, private key strings must not be relied on, and separate manual secure key exchange is required.

 [^19]:
-    As per IETF RFC 1034 [14], implementations must not fail when presented with CNAME chains or loops.
+    As per IETF RFC 1034 [^B14], implementations must not fail when presented with CNAME chains or loops.
     Chains should be followed (to an implementation-defined maximum depth) and any loops or errors treated as temporary.

+[^B14]: P. Mockapetris, ""Domain names - concepts and facilities", STD 13, RFC 1034," 1987.

 The message will remain in the service discovery stage until all required data is available, or a participant-configurable and possibly message-class specific timeout timer expires.
 A DNS reply must have the NOERROR status, as well as syntactically valid and DNSSEC-authenticated content, in order to be considered usable.